-- The goal is to make the cloud more efficient. - Efficiency is equal to the fraction of inflow water vapor that fall out as precipitation. - 0 % efficiency mean there is no rainfall. - 100 % efficiency means all vapor is converted to rainfall with no vapor, liquid, or ice left behind.
+- The goal is to make the cloud more efficient at producing precipitation. - Precipitation efficiency is equal to the fraction of inflow water vapor that fall out as precipitation. - 0 % efficiency mean there is no rainfall. - 100 % efficiency means all vapor is converted to rainfall with no vapor, liquid, or ice left behind.